 Students have access to independent careers advice and guidance from a qualified Careers Adviser, who is with us twice per week.
 Students are guided there by staff and tutors, or can simply request an appointment.
 Our membership of Kudos (a specialist careers website) additionally helps students’ on this journey of discovery.
 Each appointment results in a Careers Action Plan for the student to follow.

-Sixth Form students are also able to access higher education specialist advice through our links with University of the West of England (UWE).
+Sixth Form students are also able to access higher education specialist advice through our links with UWE (University of the West of England).

-Our dedicated Careers Co-ordinator develops and manages our extensive links with employers, apprenticeship providers, universities and providers of approved technical qualifications.
+Our dedicated Careers Leader develops and manages our provision, and works with our Careers co-ordinator to develop extensive links with employers, apprenticeship providers, universities and providers of approved technical qualifications.